 Visitors need to trek for some 2-2.5 hours) to reach the temple and another 2 hours or so to come back down.

 6. Punakha Dzong, Bhutan

 Constructed by Zhabdrung (Shabdrung) Ngawang Namgyal in 1637–1638, the Punakha Dzong is the second oldest and second largest dzong in Bhutan and one of its most majestic structures.
 It was once the seat of Bhutan's government until Thimphu was established as the new capital in 1955.

 The Punakha Dzong is set against maintenance and located at the confluence of the Pho Chhu (father) and Mo Chhu (mother) rivers in the Punakha-Wangdue valley.
 The picturesque setting makes it the prettiest dzong in Bhutan.
 It is especially beautiful when the Jacaranda purple flowers are in full bloom in April.

 7. Sigiriya (Lion's Rock), Sri Lanka

-The Sigiriya is an archaeological site which contains the ruins of an ancient palace complex and exquisite murals.
-It was built on the summit of the 200-meter-high Lon’s Rock, in the 5th century A.D. by King Kasyapa.
-For over centuries, the Lion’s Rock has been untouched by footprint until in the mid 19th century it was discovered by a British explorer and brought to the world’s attention.
+The Sigiriya is an archaeological site that contains the ruins of an ancient palace complex and exquisite murals.
+It was built on the summit of the 200-meter-high Lon's Rock, in the 5th century A.D. by King Kasyapa.
+For centuries, the Lion's Rock has been untouched by footprint until in the mid-19th century it was discovered by a British explorer and brought to the world's attention.